Twenty-Five Twenty-One: Casting

-On September 7, 2021, the main cast of the series was confirmed as Kim Tae-ri, Nam Joo-hyuk, Bona, Choi Hyun-wook, and Lee Joo-myung.
+On September 7, 2021, the main cast of the series was confirmed as Kim Tae-ri, Nam Joo-hyuk, Kim Ji-yeon, Choi Hyun-wook, and Lee Joo-myung.
 It is Kim Tae-ri's first appearance on the small screen after a hiatus of three years.
 She last starred in Mr. Sunshine in 2018.

 Filming

 Filming of the series began on September 7, 2021.
 The series is set in Ahyeon-dong, Mapo District, Seoul and is filmed in Jeonju, Seohak-dong, Jeonju Hanok Village, Jeonju National University of Education's dormitory alley, and the National Intangible Heritage Center.

 COVID-19 infections

 On March 2, 2022, it was confirmed that actress Kim Tae-ri had been infected with COVID-19 since February 26, 2022, causing filming to be halted, with filming expected to resume after she recovers.
 The broadcast continued as usual.
 On March 3, 2022, it was confirmed that actor Choi Hyun-wook had tested positive for COVID-19.
 Both Kim and Choi went into isolation in accordance with the guidelines of the Quarantine Authority.